-It’s a slower week at Midtown Comics, but Melinda, Michelle, and Sean have no trouble making their picks.
+It’s a slower week at Midtown Comics, but MJ, Michelle, and Sean have no trouble making their picks.
 See below!

 MICHELLE: I’ll chime in to second the Dororo recommendation, and probably for similar reasons: most Tezuka available prior to Dororo daunted me with its Importance, but this shounen adventure story was completely approachable, and therefore a perfect introduction to Tezuka’s oeuvre.
 I’m happy to see it get a new release!